Information Gathering and Assessment

-A bibliography has been compiled and periodically updated since the start of the project.
+A bibliography was compiled and periodically updated during the project.

 Central to this component was the assessment of cultural significance and the resulting Statement of Cultural Values and Significance.
 The significance assessment was an essential component of the project as it took into consideration the artistic, historic, social, and scientific values of the site thereby guiding the overall decision-making process in order to preserve values.

 The management assessment considered all the factors other than condition that affect the present and future conservation and sustainable management of the site.
 The management assessment for Cave 85—done as a component of the separate master plan for the site as a whole—requires understanding and analysis of the management structure responsible for the conservation and maintenance of the site.
 The management assessment for the Mogao Grottoes included understanding:

 - who is responsible for conservation and management decisions and for the day-to-day management of the site;

 - the processes by which decisions are made and recorded;